Random Splitting of Fluid Models: Positive Lyapunov Exponents: General Properties Ruling Out Alternatives and

 \section{General Properties Ruling Out Alternatives \ref{alt:conformal} and \ref{alt:subspaces}}

-If the hypotheses of Theorem \ref{thrm:main} are satisfied and $d\lambda_1=\lambda_\Sigma$, then Alternative \ref{alt:conformal} or \ref{alt:subspaces} holds on an open set $U$ in $\mathcal{X}$ satisfying $\mu(U)=1$.
-In this section we give sufficient conditions under which these alternatives do not hold so that, in particular, $d\lambda_1\neq\lambda_\Sigma$ whenever the aforementioned hypothesis are true.
-The primary mechanism for ruling out Alternative \ref{alt:conformal} is shearing (Proposition \ref{prop:conformal}); Alternative \ref{alt:subspaces} is ruled out when the Lie bracket condition holds at any point in $TU$ (Proposition \ref{prop:subspaces}).
+If the hypotheses of Theorem \ref{thrm:main} hold and $d\lambda_1(h)=\lambda_\Sigma(h)$, then Alternative \ref{alt:conformal} or \ref{alt:subspaces} holds on an open set $U$ in $\mathcal{X}$ satisfying $\mu(U)=1$.
+In this section we give sufficient conditions for these alternatives to not hold so that, in particular, $d\lambda_1(h)\neq\lambda_\Sigma(h)$ whenever the aforementioned hypotheses are true.
+The primary mechanism for ruling out Alternative \ref{alt:conformal} is shearing (Proposition \ref{prop:conformal}); Alternative \ref{alt:subspaces} is ruled out when the Lie bracket condition holds at any point in $TU$ (Proposition \ref{prop:subspaces}). \aa{Note that both these Propositions indirectly use our ongoing assumption that the support of $\rho$ includes the interval $(0,\epsilon)$ for $\epsilon > 0$ small enough as explained in the proof of \Cref{thrm:main}.}